bystrogenomics/bystro/docs/batch_api.md

     - submission: <submission tube name>
       - This is the tube that the producer uses to push a new job, that a worker will listen on.
 Upon picking up a new job message in this tube, the worker will do some processing on the job.
     - events: <events tube name>
-      - This is the tube that workers/consumers will push messages about the state of the job, and the final output of the job to.
-The producer will listen on this tube for updates about the job they earlier submitted on the `submission` tube.
+      - This is the tube to which workers/consumers will push messages about the state of the job, and the final output of the job.
+The producer will listen on this tube for updates about the job they submitted earlier on the `submission` tube.

 Let's take an example from the <b>bystro.search.index</b> python library: